 Not my favourite of lighting as direct flash at night can leave the subject looking "whitewashed" and cause some pretty horrendous shadows.
 Here are a few tips for better flash photography;

-With some DSLR’s set to “program mode (P)” with auto or E-TTL flash, such as the Canon EOS 20D or EOS 1D MKII, the camera automatically sets the shutter speed to 60th/sec and the aperture to F4 and leaves the rest to the speedlight.
+With some DSLR's set to "program mode (P)" with auto or E-TTL flash, such as the Canon EOS 80D or EOS 5D Mark IV, the camera automatically sets the shutter speed to 60th/sec and the aperture to F4.
+It leaves the rest to the speedlight.

 If you want to increase the depth of field by decreasing the aperture size, try this;

 You want to close the aperture for added depth of field and increase the flashguns power to compensate and give out more light!